Saturday, March 25, 2017

 When our guide arrived late in the afternoon, she invited us for an evening stroll in Hamburg's city.
 The first place to visit was the "new" town hall.

-On our way, we passed a memorial for Heinrich Heine, one of the great German poets but badly treated in the past because he was a leftist baptized German Jew.
+On our way, we passed a memorial for Heinrich Heine, one of the great German poets who was badly treated in the past because he was a leftist baptized German Jew.
 Banned from his fatherland, he died of a broken heart in Paris in 1856 and was buried there.
 Here is some information in German about the fate of Heine's Hamburg memorial.

 Heine memorial on Rathausmarkt